 - Teacher Evaluations - You are required to submit two teacher recommendations.
 Be sure to remind individuals writing letters for you to include your name and date of birth on all pages if they are sending them by mail.

 - Midyear Report - Submit the Midyear Report as soon after the application deadline as possible.
-We strongly encourage guidance counselors to submit this online too, so we can process your application faster.
+We strongly encourage school counselors to submit this online too, so we can process your application faster.
 We understand that some students with schools on trimesters may not have any new grade information to report at the time of submission, and therefore do not need to send a Midyear Report.

 5. Cornell University Supplemental Information